 The nicely-polished professor with a large hat that loves to solve puzzles may sound odd for Super Smash Bros, but that shouldn’t stop this professor from laying a smack-down.

-Phoenix Wright’s appearance in Marvel Vs. Capcom 3 proves how professor’s and lawyer’s can fight in any scenario.
+Phoenix Wright’s appearance in Marvel Vs. Capcom 3 proves how professors and lawyers can fight in any scenario.
 Professor Layton’s arsenal could stem from his slot-machine gun, fencing sword, Laytonmobile, Layton-coptor, and camera.
 He could shoot coins out of his gun or slash an opponent with his sword.
 He can use the Laytonmobile like Wario’s bike and ram into opponents.
-His Final Smash can have the professor doing what he does best–solving a tough puzzle.
+His Final Smash can have the professor doing what he does best–solving them puzzles.
 I’m not sure how it’d work, but I’m certain Masahiro Sakurai can use that creative brain of his to make him work in the game.
+Maybe have the screen form into several squares or have a character trapped in a puzzle of some kind.

 If Professor Layton made it into Smash Bros Switch; I’m certain he’ll be a unique character.